Enter the twilight zone between showmanship and science

 Supported by: The Swedish Arts Council, The Swedish Arts Grants Committee, Kulturbryggan, Stockholms stad, Stockholm County Council and [DNA] Departures and Arrivals network which is co-financed by the Creative Europe program of the European Commission.

-This guest performance is made possible with special support from the Swedish Arts Council, the Embassy of Sweden, The Consulate General of Sweden, the Pro Suecia Foundation, FACT/SF, and Mica Sigourney/OX
+This guest performance is made possible with special support from the Swedish Arts Council, The Consulate General of Sweden in San Francisco, The Swedish Embassy, the Pro Suecia Foundation, FACT/SF, and Mica Sigourney/OX

 Cover photo by Casper Hedberg